What is the relationship between trust and effective leadership?

 How do you nurture trust in your team or organisation?

-What is relational trust and how does a leader grow or diminish this in a team or an organisation?
+What is relational trust and how does a leader grow or diminish this in a team?

-We have also developed a useful tool to support self-review and reflection, so that you can grow your leadership capabilities and build better trust in your school or organisation.
+We have developed a useful tool to support self-review and reflection so that you can grow your leadership capabilities and build better trust in your school or organisation.

 Does your team trust you and do you know what you do that helps build trust?

 Do you know what you don’t do that you start doing, in order to build trust?
 What have you done about it…?